What is CBD Oil?

 Measure the Dosage Based on Your Weight

 The efficacy of most substances and chemical compounds is naturally influenced by body weight.
 Individuals with a larger body mass will require more significant amounts of CBD to feel its effects.
 An excellent way to measure this would be to consume between 2mg up to 10mg of CBD for every 20 pounds of body weight.
+You can find further information on how much CBD to take here.

 Easy does it